Cockroach Hamilton: Fictional character biography

-Later in life, Hamilton turns to a life of crime, becoming a mob enforcer (alias "Cockroach") for Ray "Piranha" Jones.
+Later in life, Hamilton turned to a life of crime, becoming a mob enforcer (alias "Cockroach") for Ray "Piranha" Jones.
 During an investigation of Dontrell, Power Man is attacked by Dontrell and Ray's men at the Harlem River docks.
 Power Man is eventually knocked out and carried back to Ray's penthouse, but breaks free and attacks Ray.
-Power Man and Ray fall into a pool of piranhas, and Dontrell seals them in and escapes.
+Power Man and Ray fall into a pool of piranhas allowing Dontrell to seal them in and escape.

-Dontrell and Ray escape conviction and move to Stamford, Connecticut.
-They demand protection money from the locals, who refuse, but are eventually accepted into the community.
-However, three women Vita Buchetta, Ann Repucci, and Annette Cortese shame the members of the community for accepting Dontrell and Ray, while secretly using them to use them to start their own criminal careers.
-When Terror Inc. is hired by an unknown party to kill Ray, Dontrell cannot defend him because his custom shotgun, "Josh", keeps jamming.
-Upon examining the information from the cartridges, Terror Inc. realized that Ray had hired them.
-Terror Inc. saved Ray from the mobsters and the arriving Punisher as Dontrell chased after Terror Inc. in their cars as Terror Inc. killed off Ray.

-During the Shadowland storyline, Dontrell appears as a member of Nightshade's Flashmob and attacks Victor Alvarez.
-Dontrell fired on Victor until his gun was compressed by Luke Cage upon his arrival with Iron Fist.
-The Flashmob was later taken, arrested and taken to Ryker's Island, but Nightshade's solicitor Big Ben Donovan secured Dontrell's release.

-Hamilton later appears as one criminal, discussing the reward that Tombstone had offered to anyone who could recover the Supersoul Stone from Luke Cage and Iron Fist.
-When a group of "preemptive" vigilantes assault inactive villains, Hamilton joins the relatives of several of the victims in requesting help from the Heroes for Hire.
-Cage has Hamilton assist with investigating the "Preemptive Strike" by having him consult with criminals like Piranha Jones.
-After discovering that the Preemptive Strike work for Alex Wilder, Hamilton betrays the Heroes for Hire and joins Alex Wilder's New Pride alongside Black Mariah, Cottonmouth, and Gamecock.

 Powers and abilities

-Dontrell Hamilton has no superpowers but is a skilled marksman, using advanced pieces of artillery.
-His first weapon was a six-barreled shotgun built by himself and named "Josh".
+Dontrell Hamilton has no superpowers, but is a skilled marksman who uses advanced pieces of artillery.
+His first weapon was a six-barreled shotgun built by himself named "Josh".

 Other versions

 Earth-X

-In the Earth-X reality, Dontrell "Cockroach" Hamilton's history is the same, but in the present he has died.
+In the Earth-X reality, Dontrell "Cockroach" Hamilton's history largely remains the same, though he has died in this reality.

 House of M

-In the House of M reality, Dontrell "Cockroach" Hamilton is a mutant gangster with a cockroach appearance.
+In the House of M reality, Dontrell "Cockroach" Hamilton is a mutant gangster with an appearance based on his namesake.